 By clicking on the percentage (%) bubbles, the analyst gets access to the coverage view.
 This provides a detailed view of each system’s elements and their connections to other systems in the scope.
 See below:

 Analysts can create manual links by simply dragging an element in one system onto another:

 Patterns can be used instead to automatically create links between systems based on the pattern criteria.

 Once the links are created, selecting an element, will highlight a multi-level link.
 This is a key benefit when performing impact analysis of a system.
 User can easily understand the widespread impact of their change across multiple systems (on the platform or external to it) used during the entire product development process.

-In our example, we can see how the requirement for Body Weight is referenced in the CAD Model of the Landing Gear thus driving design constraints.
+In our example, we can see how the reference requirement for Body Weight is in the CAD Model of the Landing Gear thus driving design constraints.
 The requirement is linked to the Sub requirement Weight in the Logical Model of CATIA Magic that was driven by the Conceptual Model.
 Thus, we can visually see the digital thread and analyze the impact to upstream and downstream systems if this requirement was to change.